mmistakes/made-mistakes-jekyll/_posts/2013-03-11-gudmundur-portrait.md

 ---
 layout: paperfaces
-title: "PaperFaces portrait of @gudmundur"
+title: "Mouth open in muted tones"
 description: "PaperFaces portrait of @gudmundur drawn with Paper by 53 on an iPad."
 image: paperfaces-gudmundur-twitter-lg
 thumb: paperfaces-gudmundur-twitter-150.jpg